abuiles/ember-101/hands-on.md

 });
 ~~~~~~~~

-Once we have done that change we'll be consuming the new version of
+Once we have made that change, we'll consume the new version of
 the API.

 I> Sideloading data is one of the different strategies we have in
-I> Ember-Data to work with relationships, we'll explore other alternatives
+I> Ember-Data to work with relationships.
+We'll explore other alternatives
-I> in a chapter dedicated to Ember-Data.
+I> in a later chapter dedicated to Ember-Data.

 ## Lending new articles

-Let's start by adding the route, until now we have been doing it
+Let's start by adding the route.
+We've done it
-with the generator, but this time let's do it manually.
+with the generator up to this point, but now we'll do it manually.

 We need to add the nested route **new** under the resource **articles**: